 Members and their roles are as follows:

 Margaret Baldwin retired from a career teaching French and English as a Second Language and moved to Portland in 2012.
 She also served on the board of the Alliance Française de Berkeley for many years, and worked as their office administrator for ten years.
 She has been interested in the Village movement for several years and is committed to helping to build and sustain Northeast Village PDX and Villages NW.
-Currently serving as chair of the Governing Council.
+Currently serving as Co-Chair of the Governing Council, and co-chair of the Volunteer Committee.

 Jane Braunger is a retired English teacher and teacher educator who has lived in Portland since 1978.
 She has been a volunteer at North by Northeast Community Health Center and currently volunteers at the Emergency Services Center at St. Andrew’s Catholic Church.
 Piano lessons are a retirement treat.
 She has been involved in the coordinating council of Northeast Village PDX since 2014 and looks forward to its successful launch.
 Currently serving as Secretary, and chair of the Outreach and Marketing Committee.